nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 ![](/uploads/5-laying-out-sand.jpg)

+We did it in sections as we worked, but the whole yard was inevitably covered.

 ## Garden Beds

 This is where a lot of the "winging it" took place.
 We made two large garden beds out of mulch on either side of our sidewalk and planted several drought-tolerant plants in them.